KamWithK/AnkiconnectAndroid/README.md

         http://localhost:8765/localaudio/?type=getSources&sources=jpod,jpod_alternate,nhk16,forvo&term={term}&reading={reading}
         ```

-        Notice that the URL is slightly different.
-However, you should be able to edit the sources and user
-        parameter just like the desktop local audio plugin.
+        The `sources` and `user` parameters should behave exactly like the desktop local audio plugin.

 4. Ensure it works.
     * You can do the